openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

    :maxdepth: 3
    :hidden:

-   OpenVINO Runtime <openvino_docs_install_guides_install_runtime>
+   OpenVINO Runtime 2022.1 <openvino_docs_install_guides_install_runtime>
+   OpenVINO Runtime 2022.1.1 <openvino_docs_install_guides_install_runtime_2022_1_1>
    OpenVINO Development Tools <openvino_docs_install_guides_install_dev_tools>
    Build from Source <https://github.com/openvinotoolkit/openvino/wiki/BuildingCode>
    Creating a Yocto Image <openvino_docs_install_guides_installing_openvino_yocto>

 @endsphinxdirective

-Intel® Distribution of OpenVINO™ toolkit is a comprehensive toolkit for developing applications and solutions based on deep learning tasks, such as: emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, etc. It provides high-performance and rich deployment options, from edge to cloud.
+Intel® Distribution of OpenVINO™ toolkit is a comprehensive toolkit for developing applications and solutions based on deep learning tasks, such as emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, and more.
+It provides high-performance and rich deployment options from edge to cloud.
 Some of its advantages are:

-* Enabling CNN-based deep learning inference on the edge.
+* Enables CNN-based and transformer-based deep learning inference on the edge or cloud.
-* Supporting various execution modes across Intel® technologies: Intel® CPU, Intel® Integrated Graphics, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
+* Supports various execution modes across Intel® technologies: Intel® CPU, Intel® Integrated Graphics, Intel® Discrete Graphics, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
-* Speeding time-to-market via an easy-to-use library of computer vision functions and pre-optimized kernels.
+* Speeds time-to-market via an easy-to-use library of computer vision functions and pre-optimized kernels.
+* Compatible with models from a wide variety of frameworks, including TensorFlow, PyTorch, PaddlePaddle, ONNX, and more.

-## Installation Options
+## Install OpenVINO

-Since the 2022.1 release, the OpenVINO installation package has been distributed in two parts: OpenVINO Runtime and OpenVINO Development Tools.
-See the following instructions to choose your installation process.
+The OpenVINO installation package is distributed in two parts: OpenVINO Runtime and OpenVINO Development Tools.

+* OpenVINO Runtime contains the core set of libraries for running machine learning model inference on processor devices.
+* OpenVINO Development Tools is a set of utilities for working with OpenVINO and OpenVINO models.
+It includes the following tools:
+  - Model Optimizer
+  - Post-Training Optimization Tool
+  - Benchmark Tool
+  - Accuracy Checker and Annotation Converter
+  - Model Downloader and other Open Model Zoo tools

-### Decide What to Install
+### Option 1.
+Install OpenVINO Development Tools (recommended)

-**If you have already finished developing your models and converting them to the OpenVINO model format, you can [install OpenVINO Runtime](installing-openvino-runtime.md) to deploy your applications on various devices**.
-OpenVINO Runtime contains a set of libraries for easy inference integration with your products.
+The best way to get started with OpenVINO is to install OpenVINO Development Tools, which will install the development tools in only a few steps.
+It also installs the OpenVINO Runtime Python package as a dependency.
+Follow the instructions on the [Install OpenVINO Development Tools](installing-model-dev-tools.md) page to install it.

+**Python** <br>
+For developers working in Python, OpenVINO Development Tools (which includes OpenVINO Runtime) can easily be installed using PyPI.
+See the [For Python Developers](installing-model-dev-tools.md#for-python-developers) section of the Install OpenVINO Development Tools page for instructions.

+**C++** <br>
+For developers working in C++, the core OpenVINO Runtime libraries must be installed separately.
+Then, OpenVINO Development Tools can be installed using requirements files or PyPI.
+See the [For C++ Developers](installing-model-dev-tools.md#for-c-developers) section of the Install OpenVINO Development Tools page for instructions.

 **If you want to download models from [Open Model Zoo](../model_zoo.md), [convert your own models to OpenVINO IR](../MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md), or [optimize and tune pre-trained deep learning models](../optimization_guide/model_optimization_guide.md)**, [install OpenVINO Development Tools](installing-model-dev-tools.md), which provides the following tools: